aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/by/_index.md

 ---
 title: SVGBuilderExtensions.By
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions By method.
 Sets the by attribute defining the relative offset value for the animation with a specified length type
 type: docs
 weight: 620
 url: /net/aspose.svg.builder/svgbuilderextensions/by/